 The macro spine was external.
 US June payrolls came in far weaker than forecast, leading markets to price only about a 50% chance of a Fed hike in September, down from roughly 67% before the report.

-That softer-dollar signal is the peso’s tailwind — USD/CLP fell 0.71% to 919.75 — and it steadied copper, which rose to 6.17 a pound on July 3, up about 0.9% on the day.
+That softer-dollar signal is the peso’s tailwind, with USD/CLP falling 0.71% to 919.75.
+It also steadied copper, which rose to 6.17 a pound on July 3, up about 0.9% on the day.

-Yet the day’s flow said the miners were being sold into strength rather than chased — SQM-B slipped 0.7% on the heaviest turnover, a classic sign of positioning ahead of conviction.
+Yet the day’s flow said the miners were being sold into strength rather than chased.
+SQM-B slipped 0.7% on the heaviest turnover, a classic sign of positioning ahead of conviction.

 04 The day’s movers